-Bio-materials are also interactive and can be subject to unpredictable environmental conditions.
+Biomaterials are also interactive and can be subject to unpredictable environmental conditions.
 Precise engineering of the programmability of biochemical and biophysical functions within individual organisms or microbial consortia, and their transient response to environmental changes and stimuli, are required for safe deployment and to prevent undesired natural activity.
 The openness, as well as the variability of the environment and time scales, make this problem particularly difficult.
 For example, predictable aging of abiotic materials is already a formidable challenge, which yet still pales in comparison with that of living materials.
 Thus, rigorous approaches to control, verifiability and trust are also of special interest, and perceived as key enablers to widespread development of bio-engineering technology.

-There is also significant interest in the interfacing of biological and abiotic systems, leading to the design and engineering of hybrid materials, components, platforms, and systems, whether for bioelectronics, chemical processing, sensing, or other function with transformative potential.
+There is also significant interest in the interfacing of biological and abiotic systems, leading to the design and engineering of hybrid materials, components, platforms, and systems, whether for electronics, chemical processing, sensing, or other functions with transformative potential.
 This includes biological/DNA computing, given the potential for biological systems to read, write, storage, and process information with increasing speed and complexity, with negligible or unconventional power requirements.
-The combination of such biological and abiotic components and functions has the potential to open a new design space for engineered systems with a revolutionary impact on DoD applications.
+The leverage of biomaterials and structures for sensing, made exquisitely sensitive and optimized though eons of evolution in natural organisms, is another area where fundamental research may play a role, towards better understanding of the complex interactions and self-assembly of the sensory devices, and towards creating new pathways to similar abiotic or hybrid sensors.
+Generally speaking, the combination of such biological and abiotic components and functions has the potential to open a new design space for engineered systems with a revolutionary impact on DoD applications.